How does InfoDrainage compare to HydroCAD, TR-20 & TR-55?

 We’re providing a detailed comparison of these four tools to highlight the key differences and advantages of each.
 By reviewing a comprehensive feature-by-feature chart, you can gain a clearer understanding of how InfoDrainage, HydroCAD, TR-20, and TR-55 stack up against each other and make an informed decision for your next project.

-As makers of InfoDrainage, we’re obviously biased towards our own software, but we wanted to approach this as fairly as possible, so we began this exercise with a chart of information published by HydroCAD on their website: HydroCAD, TR-20, TR-55 Comparison.
-We asked our technical solutions team to review the information and add a column for InfoDrainage to help us detail the similarities and differences between all four applications.
+As makers of InfoDrainage, we’re obviously biased towards our own software, but we wanted to approach this as fairly as possible, so we began by asking our technical team to review HydroCAD’s published HydroCAD, TR-20, TR-55 Comparison, and expanded it to include InfoDrainage, highlighting where approaches align – and where they differ.
+We’ve added a column for InfoDrainage to help us detail the similarities and differences between all four applications.

 (Did we get any details wrong?
 Let us know.)